jacklemasters/spotify-clone/README.md

 # **Spotify Clone built by Jackson LeMasters**
 ## Description
 A clone of the spotify application built using React.js, Next.js, Middleware, Spotify API, Tailwind, NextAuth, Recoil, and Node.
-Entire UI built from scratch, and uses the Spotify API to pull your playlist data, songs, images, etc. Repository is forked from my original GitHub account
+Entire UI built from scratch, and uses the Spotify API to pull your playlist data, songs, images, etc.
 ## Table of contents
 - [Description](#Description)
 - [Installation](#Installation)